-This course expands on the coverage of data structures in CMPSC 203.
-Topics include a further examination of linked lists, recursion, graph representations and algorithms, trees, hashing and methods of external sorting.
+This course builds on the object-oriented techniques begun in CMPSC 203.
+Topics include an examination of linked lists, graph representations and algorithms, trees, stacks, queues, and hashing.

-Relational Database Theory and Design
+Relational Database Theory and Design 4 Credit Hours

 Pre/Corequisite: P (RQ) CMPSC-201 or CMPSC-202 This course introduces the student to the design and implementation of relational databases.
-Topics include: the relational model, entity-relationship modeling, normalization, Structured Query Language (SQL), database redesign, privacy and security.
+Topics include the relational model, entity-relationship modeling, normalization, Structured Query Language (SQL), database redesign, privacy and security.

-Computer Systems and Organization
+Computer Systems and Organization 4 Credit Hours

 Pre/Corequisite: P (RQ) CMPSC-202, MATH-200 This course introduces students to the internal architecture of computer systems.
 The course material addresses the relationships among a computer's hardware components, native instruction set, assembly language, and high-level languages.
 Basic concepts in computer systems and their effect on the performance of programs are introduced.
 Assembly language programming exercises are used to explore computer architecture.